 - Click 'View Profile' to edit, add content, and rearrange sections.

-Seek recommendations: don’t be afraid to ask for recommendations and endorsements but be prepared to write one in return.
+- Seek recommendations: don’t be afraid to ask for recommendations but be prepared to write one in return.

-Think about who will see your profile: a CV is about tailored information for a specific audience.
-However, an online profile may be seen by anyone.
+- Think about who will see your profile: a CV is about tailored information for a specific audience.
 It needs to convey the key highlights of your career to date clearly and succinctly.
-Remember, too, that ‘anyone’ can also include your current and previous boss.
+Remember that an online profile may be seen by anyone, including your current or previous boss.

 Find out more